TL;DR

 The task

-You have a real event (a launch that nearly broke, a customer who saved your business, a quiet personal turning point) and you want to use it.
-A keynote, a personal essay, a podcast pitch.
+You have a real event: a launch that nearly broke, a customer who saved your business, a quiet personal turning point.
+You want to use it in a keynote, a personal essay, or a podcast cold open.
 The risk is telling it chronologically: “X happened, then Y, then Z.” Chronological is what bored your audience the last time.
-The job is structure: hook that pulls in, conflict that earns attention, a real turning point, and a takeaway that is specific instead of inspirational.

-AI is excellent at story structure: naming the missing beat, suggesting hooks, ordering tension.
+AI is excellent at story structure: naming the missing beat, suggesting hooks, ordering tension, and flagging where a scene drags.
 It is bad at your texture: the smell of the room, the actual line your boss said, the specific thing that surprised you.
-Feed AI those textures verbatim; otherwise you get a generic story that could be anyone’s.
+Feed AI those textures verbatim.
+Otherwise you get a generic story that could be anyone’s, which is exactly the kind of text that reads as machine-written.

 What to feed the AI